-The implemented toolbox can be used from users with only little experience in programming while covering a broad range of algorithms for analyzing industrial time-continuous data with ML.
-However, the users can embed other e.g., use-case specific algorithms as well.
+295 The implemented toolbox can be used by users with little programming experience while covering a broad range of algorithms for analyzing industrial time-continuous data with ML.
+However,

+297 the users can also embed other, e.g., use-case-specific algorithms.

-299 4 Conclusion and Outlook
+298 4 Conclusion and Outlook

-The personal information assistant PIA supports inexperienced users in performing an ML project and gaining further insights from data.
-For this, it consists of the three modules Accessibility of Data and Knowledge, Checklist for Measurement and Data Planning, and Data Analysis.
-Accessibility of Data and Knowledge allows the user to access relevant metadata and gain knowledge about the plant and processes through a lessons learned register.
-By using the concept, data and metadata can be recorded and organized in a targeted and structured manner, what creates appropriate boundary conditions for data analysis projects.
-In its current version, the PIA demonstrator is implemented on a front-end in a virtual machine.
-By adding an additional back-end, the progress of a project, attached files, comments etc., can be saved and loaded properly.
-Furthermore, a direct connection to a data base is conceivable.
-The implementation of PIA in Angular was a time-efficient way to demonstrate its benefits.
-However, users can decide if they would like to apply the concept in a different framework.
-Furthermore, the modules can be switched or customized to the specific needs of the users due to the open-source nature of this contribution and the PIA concept in general.
-In future research, the authors will further develop their concept and test it on other use cases.
-Current development focuses on the integration of ontology's, respectively machine-readable metadata in M1, the generalization of the checklist in
+The personal information assistant PIA supports inexperienced users in performing an ML project 299 and gaining further insights from data.
+For this, it consists of the three modules Accessibility 300 of Data and Knowledge, Checklist for Measurement and Data Planning, and Data Analysis.
+301 Accessibility of Data and Knowledge allows the user to access relevant metadata and gain 302 knowledge about the plant and processes through a lessons learned register.
+Using the concept, 303 data, and metadata can be recorded and organized in a targeted and structured manner, creating 304 appropriate boundary conditions for data analysis projects.
+In its current version, the PIA 305 demonstrator is implemented on a front-end in a virtual machine.
+By adding an additional 306 back-end, the progress of a project, attached files, comments, etc., can be saved and loaded 307 properly.
+Furthermore, a direct connection to a database is conceivable.
+Implementing PIA 308 in Angular was a time-efficient way to demonstrate its benefits.
+However, users can decide 309 if they want to apply the concept in a different framework.
+Furthermore, the modules can be 310 switched or customized to the specific needs of the users due to the open-source nature of this 311 contribution and the PIA concept in general.
+The authors will further develop their concept in 312 future research and test it on other use cases.
+Current development focuses on the integration of 313 ontology's, respectively machine-readable metadata in M1, the generalization of the checklist in 314 M2, and improvements regarding the usability for inexperienced users in SMEs and, in M3, the 315